lxmcf/virgil-deprecated/README.md

 **Q: What do you mean by 'experimental' support for an OS?**

-A: It means I might be working on adding it to the engine however there is no guarantee it will ever be considered 'stable' or make it to a full release.
+A: It means I might be working on adding it to the core library however there is no guarantee it will ever be considered 'stable' or make it to a full release.

 **Q: Do you know what you are doing with this?**